 Here are some health benefits of Indian Sarsaparilla Root

 Indian Sarsaparilla root is beneficial in treating fevers, due to its diaphoretic property, which has sweat-inducing properties and induces copious perspiration, thereby reducing temperature.

 For Genito – Urinary Disorders

-The Indian Sarsaparilla root is useful in syphilis, leucorrhea, and another Genito-urinary disease.
+The Indian Sarsaparilla root is useful in syphilis, leucorrhea, and other Genito-urinary disease.

-Due to its anti-inflammatory properties, it is beneficial in the treatment of swellings and on rheumatic joints, and boils.
+Due to its anti-inflammatory properties, it is beneficial in the treatment of swellings and rheumatic joints and boils.